 During 2021, the Belgian public open-ended fund industry had followed an increasing trend, reaching net assets amounting to EUR 212.4 billion in December 2021.
-During the first quarter of 2022 this trend was reversed and net assets diminished by EUR 8.1 billion (-3.8%) to a total of EUR 204.3 billion.
+During the first quarter of 2022 this trend was reversed.
+The reversal continued during the second and third quarter as net assets further diminished to a total of EUR 183 billion.
+Overall, compared to the peak at the end of 2021, the sector's net assets have already declined by 13.9% during 2022.
+This decline is mainly driven by the developments in financial markets, which have a negative impact on the valuation of fund portfolios.

-During the first quarter of 2022 the number of funds that are currently active further decreased by 13 to a total of 658 funds.
-The steady decline in the number of funds is a continuation of a long term trend due to structured funds reaching their maturity date and mergers on the other hand.
+During the third quarter of 2022 the number of funds that are currently active remained almost unchanged, only a small decline from 637 to 635 was observed.
+However, there is a steady long-term decline in the number of funds due to structured funds reaching their maturity date on the one hand and mergers on the other hand.